Detmolder-Hoftheater/TheatreTool_1-Dev/README.md

 exists as Facsimiles or HTML files and saved in the XML-Database.
 Database structure and time period can be defined in the property files.

+An example for use Theatre Tool: http://hoftheater-detmold.de/portal/index.html (Detmolder Hoftheater Project)

 Dependencies
 ------------